FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/using_android_device/Using-Your-Android-Device.rst

 ~~~~~~~~~~~~~~~~~~~~~

 When you first power on an Android phone, it usually starts off with the
-screen in a “locked” state.
+screen in a "locked" state.
 For the Motorola smartphones that are used
 in the *FIRST* Tech Challenge, you must touch the locked screen and then
 slide your finger upwards along the screen to unlock the phone.
 Note
 that different devices might require a slightly different procedure to